47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 ---
 ```

-In this case, thanks to Jekyll and the MenuPartial Layout implemented as a part of the **sbt-microsites** plugin; it will automatically generate a menu with three items:
+In this case, thanks to Jekyll and the MenuPartial Layout implemented as a part of the **sbt-microsites** plugin, it will automatically generate a menu with three items:

         Home | Section 3 | Section 2